ImangazalievM/CleanArchitectureManifest/README-EN.md

 This layer contains everything about storing and managing data.
 It could be database, SharedPreferences, network or file system, as well as caching logic.

 As a "bridge" between data and domain layer, there is Repository interface (in the original Uncle Bob's scheme it's called Gateway).
-The interface itself is stored in the Domain layer, but his implementation is stored in the Data layer.
+The interface itself is stored in the Domain layer, but it's implementation is stored in the Data layer.
 In doing so, domain layer classes don't know where the data comes from - from the database, the network or from somewhere else.
 That's why all caching logic should be contained in the data layer.

 #### Repository